 Always backup your WordPress site and data before installing a new WordPress plugin!

-If you don’t want to perform your own backups, then consider getting professional assistance, or use WordPress backup plugins.
+If you don’t want to back up your files yourself, then get professional assistance services, or use WordPress backup plugins.

-You can read about a WordPress backup plugin that can automate your site backups here:
+You can learn more about a great WordPress backup plugin that we recommend using to automate WordPress file and database backups here: